Spinach Nutrition (Spinach

 including cancer.
 The nutritional benefits of spinach

-not only can help the body deal with anaemia, but a
+not only can help the body deal with anemia, but a

 number of other benefits also such as hair loss,